szaumoor/ZS_ItemPack/ZS_ItemPack/component_readme.md

 **Component 311:** Add Mercykiller Blade (Mercykiller Blade; rapier)

-This adds a new +3 rapier that deals +1 fire damage, and 1d4+2 to targets that are evil.
+This adds a new +3 rapier that deals +1 fire damage, 1d4+2 instead to targets that are evil.
 Available for BG2EE.

 **Component 311:** Add Forge Fire (Forge Fire; warhammer)